Tweener/kmpshipdoc/docs/index.md

 ### Configure Git remotes <small>(Pro Plan)</small>

+!!! info "Pro plan required"

+    This step is only required for Pro Plan users.
+If you're using the Free Plan, you can skip this section.

 To set up your project with Git, you need to configure the remote repositories.
 This allows you to push your changes to your own repository and keep track of updates from the original KMPShip repository.

 - First, rename the default Git remote to `upstream`: